New Hampshire Military and Veterans Benefits

 If you have any questions about this change, please contact the NHARNG Education Office at 603-227-1550 or 603-225-1305

-Free Tuition for Children of New Hampshire Resident Service Members Killed-in-Action or that Died from a Service-Connected Disability: The Children of military members who die in service during wartime, and Children of certain wartime Veterans who die from a service-connected disability, may qualify for free tuition at New Hampshire public institutions of higher learning.
-A scholarship for board, room, rent, books and supplies up to $2500 per year for a period of no more than 4 years at such educational institutions may be furnished to these Children if they are in need of financial assistance.(See RSA 193:19 , RSA 193:20 , RSA 193:21 )
+Free Tuition for Children of New Hampshire Resident Service Members Killed-in-Action or that Died from a Service-Connected Disability: The Children of Service members who die in service during wartime, and Children of wartime Veterans who die from a service-connected disability, may qualify for free tuition at New Hampshire public institutions of higher learning.
+A scholarship for board, room, rent, books and supplies up to $2500 per year for a period of no more than 4 years at such educational institutions may be furnished to these Children if they require financial assistance.
+Interested students should contact the institution they plan to attend for more information.(See RSA 193:19 , RSA 193:20 , RSA 193:21 )

 New Hampshire Interstate Compact on Educational Opportunity for Military Children: It is the purpose of this compact to remove barriers to educational success imposed on Children of military Families because of frequent moves and deployment of their parents by:

 Facilitating the timely enrollment of Children of military Families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of educational records from the previous school district or variations in entrance or age requirements.

 Facilitating the student placement process through which Children of military Families are not disadvantaged by variations in attendance requirements, scheduling, sequencing, grading, course content or assessment.

 Facilitating the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic and social activities.